-Employee health records must be kept separate from personnel records and should only be accessed by qualified health professionals, (OH clerical staff should sign confidentiality agreements in the same way as administrative staff at a GP surgery).
+Employee health records must be kept separate from personnel records and should only be accessed by qualified health professionals (OH clerical staff should sign confidentiality agreements in the same way as administrative staff at a GP surgery).
 It’s inappropriate for HR, health and safety and line managers to have access to employee health records, and information about an employee’s health should only be disclosed to them with the individual’s express and informed consent.
-It may often be in the best interests of the individual for information to be disclosed, for example, to be able to make a ‘reasonable adjustment’ to help overcome the occupational effects of a disability, but again this must be with their consent.
-Where disclosure consent is denied for something that may, for example, affect the employee’s safe operation of machinery, the OH professional may simply have to tell the employer that the employee is unfit for work.
+It may often be in the best interests of the individual for information to be disclosed, for example, to be able to make a ‘reasonable adjustment’ to help overcome the occupational effects of a disability, but their consent is crucial.
+Where consent is denied for something that may, for example, affect the employee’s safe operation of machinery, the OH professional may simply have to tell the employer that the employee is unfit for work.

-An employer or manager will sometimes request OH to carry out an assessment of an employee’s fitness for work and produce a report.
+An employer or manager will sometimes request OH to assess an employee’s fitness for work and produce a report.
 An employee must consent to the assessment and also to the sending of the report.
-However, if the employee refuses consent for the report to be sent, then the employer or manager is entitled to make a management decision without it, which could, of course, be to the detriment of the individual.
+However, if the employee refuses consent, then the employer or manager is entitled to make a management decision without it, which could, of course, be to the detriment of the individual.

 There are occasions where OH or HR require a medical report from an employee’s GP or treating physician (such as a consultant psychiatrist or orthopaedic surgeon).
 Only relevant information should be requested (not the whole GP/medical record) and again the employee must consent.
 The Access to Medical Reports Act 1988 (AMR) applies to such reports and has specific rules about consent.
 The AMR applies where the doctor is responsible for the ‘clinical care’ of the worker, so doesn’t normally apply to reports written by OH.
 However, OH reports are covered by similar duties of confidentiality and consent under professional codes of practice and data protection law with associated guidance from the Information Commissioner.